 Karin M. Grimes is a Licensed Clinical Social Worker who has a private therapy and life coaching practice in Oak Park, Illinois.
 Karin grew up in Iowa and knew from high school volunteer work that her passion was in helping people.
 She also knew that she wanted to live in a big city someday.
 After Karin received her BA degree from Morningside College in Sioux City, Iowa, she followed her dreams by moving to Chicago and pursuing her MSW degree from Jane Addams College of Social Work at the University of Illinois Chicago.
 She started her social work career as an inpatient psychiatric social worker in the Adolescent Program at the Illinois State Psychiatric Institute (ISPI) in Chicago.
 When her son entered kindergarten ten years later, Karin decided that a switch to school social work would be a good career change to allow her to spend summers with her children.
 She discovered that a benefit of working as a mental health professional in schools was that she was able to work with children, adolescents and families who might never access treatment in the community.
 During Karin’s 25 years as a school social worker with the Chicago Public Schools, she provided assessments and treatment for students ages 3 to 21, worked with families and provided consultation to teachers and other educational staff.
 She retired from the Chicago Public Schools in June of 2014.

-For the last 16 years Karin has also had a private therapy practice in Oak Park, working with adults and adolescents.
+For the last 18 years Karin has also had a private therapy practice in Oak Park, working with adults and adolescents.
 In 2007 she became interested in the field of life coaching, did training with MentorCoach, LLC and started Life Transitions Coaching.
 Many of the clients Karin now sees are adolescents and adults who have been diagnosed with ADHD.
 In Karin’s work in schools with students who struggled with learning, attention, social and emotional issues, it became clear to her how important preparation at home and at school was for a student to have a successful transition to college or to other post-secondary settings.
 Karin started a program called On-Track-For-College Coaching to help students and their families with this process.
 She also completed the series of four College Counseling workshops offered by the Academy for College Admissions Counseling.
-Karin is a member of NASW (National Association of Social Workers) and CHADD (Children and Adults with Attention Deficit Disorder) and the Oak Park-River Forest Chamber of Commerce.
+Karin is a member of NASW (National Association of Social Workers), CHADD (Children and Adults with Attention Deficit Disorder) and the Oak Park-River Forest Chamber of Commerce.

 April 2016 Guest Speakers